- January 08 2018

-- Learners in this program achieve a pre-Canadian Language Benchmarks (CLB), or
+- Learners in this program have pre-Canadian Language Benchmarks (CLB), and

 Full-time LINC (Practical)

-- Learners in this program achieve a CLB from pre-CLB to 5, or
+- Learners in this program have pre-CLB to CLB 5, and

 Full-time LINC (Academic)

-- Learners in this program achieve a CLB of 2 to 7, or
+- Learners in this program have CLB's 2 to 7, and

 Learners with CLB 6 or higher who plan to go to post-secondary school may also refer to information on our English for Academic Purposes program.

 - Highly qualified instructors

 - Advisors and counsellors to help learners with academic, career, and life goals

 - A curriculum based on Canadian Language Benchmarks (CLBs)